revealos/reveal-client/docs/DATAFLOW.md

 ✅ **No HTML or JS returned from the backend** - All nudge content is plain text in JSON

-✅ **All network interactions flow through one auditable file** - `packages/client/src/modules/transport.ts`
+✅ **All network interactions flow through one auditable file** - `packages/client/src/modules/transport.ts` (runtime requests).
+ConfigClient uses `fetch` directly as bootstrap exception (validates endpoint URL before requests).

 ✅ **All decisions rendered via safe React components** - No HTML injection, no code execution